“What is the Meaning of Life?”

-The exercise: Who says what?
+The Exercise: Who says what?
 What does your spouse or significant other say?
 Your kids?
 Your friends?
 Your colleagues?
 Random people you may have helped at some point in your life?

 Think about that.
 Write it down.

 What qualities do they mention?
-What VIRTUES do you want to remembered for?
+What VIRTUES do you want to be remembered for?
 Your kindness?
 Your presence?
 Your generosity?
 Your courage?
 Your ability to inspire others?
 Your creativity?
 Your commitment?
 What is it for you?